How to Get an Internship

 Academic credit is a possibility for many internships.
 However, the internship will need to be approved for credit by your college, and you may need a faculty sponsor.
 The internship sponsor must also agree to supervise and evaluate the internship experience.
 In many cases, there are school deadlines for applying for credit, so check the guidelines with the appropriate department at your institution before you commit to an internship.

-It makes good sense to have a clear idea of what's expected from you, as well as what you can expect from the employer, before you start an internship.
-Discuss the details and the logistics with the internship sponsor before you commit to make sure that the internship will be a positive experience for both you and the company.
+It makes good sense to have a clear idea of what's expected from you, as well as what you can expect from the employer before you start an internship.
+Discuss the details and the logistics with the internship sponsor before you commit.
+This discussion will make sure that the internship will be a positive experience for both you and the company.
 Inquire about any training that you will receive and ask to speak with any current or past interns to find out if they benefited from the internship.

 Explore Career Options